ccnlab/kinase/sims/kinase/README.md

 * Overall, the pattern of weight change across recv neurons is very homogenous -- really need more of a postsynaptic selection factor.
 VGCC?

-* `lvis/sims/objrec` is showing significant hogging -- learns quickly then dies with hogging.
+* `lvis/sims/objrec` and big lvis CU3D are showing significant hogging -- learns quickly then dies with hogging.
 The lack of differentiation on recv side is clearly an issue.

 * Some issues: